Protect your iPhone against security threats with Avast One

 SQL injection is a covert type of cyberattack in which a hacker inserts their own code into a website to breach its security measures and access protected data.
 Once inside, they can control the website’s database and hijack user information.
-Learn how SQL injection attacks work, how to fight against SQL injection attacks, and how a robust antivirus tool can protect you against the consequences.
+Learn how SQL injection attacks work, how to fight against SQL injection attacks, and how a robust antivirus tool like Avast One can protect you against cyberattacks.

 This article contains:

 SQL is a broad and flexible language that gives database designers a ton of possibilities.
 Most designers create databases with their own unique set of SQL rules to best suit their particular needs.
 You can’t simply copy and paste one database’s SQL onto another, because those databases may have been built in two completely different ways.

 If a web developer isn’t careful, they might build their site in such a way that a malicious actor can cause unintended effects in its database.
 This is how SQL injections (or SQLI) happen.
 The hacker inputs, or injects, malicious SQL code — a form of malware known as the payload — on the website and fools it into delivering that code to its database as a legitimate query.

 Hackers use SQL injection attacks to get inside a website’s database.
 They may simply hope to cause havoc by deleting data, or they may seek to edit the database, especially if financial websites are targeted.

 SQL injection attacks are possible only when a website lacks sufficient input sanitization — the process of ensuring that any end-user input cannot slip through the cracks and function as executable code on the server side.
 That requires more work from the developer, but ultimately protects against SQL injection, cross-site scripting, and other types of website attacks.